 Learning with Tablet – Yes or No?

-It’s easy to get down on time spent in front of a screen.
+Too much screen time can frustrate any parent!
 Fortunately, there are many benefits to learning with a children’s tablet inside and outside the classroom.
+Just make sure the parental controls are in place and you’ve talked about healthy media boundaries!
 If you’re considering one, talk it over with family on FamilyApp.
 Whatever the case, there are plenty of educational benefits out there to make tablet time worthwhile.

 What are your thoughts on kids and learning tablets?
 Do you have a favorite?
 Or do you tend to avoid these types of devices?